johnnovak/gridmonger-site/source/annotations.rst

 want to keep the cell's content, just use the **None** note type, which just displays a little triangle in the top-right corner.

+Conversely, if you overwrite a marker-type note with some non-blank floor type (e.g. a teleport), the note won't be deleted but it will be converted to the **None** type, so the new cell content and the note can coexist.

 The note under the cursor is displayed in the *notes pane*, below the level.
 You can toggle the notes pane with :kbd:`Alt+N`.
 Alternatively, hovering over the cell with the mouse cursor will make the note appear in a tooltip.